Cordership/Hush-Now-Gregory/README.md

 # Hush-Now-Gregory
-Data type and variable names may differ from how they appear in the paper.\n The program is set to run with default settings if run as \_\_main\_\_.
+Data type and variable names may differ from how they appear in the paper.
+The program is set to run with default settings if run as \_\_main\_\_.
 Doing so requires the folder HNGFiles to be in the path.
 Otherwise, import HushNowGregory in a different script and run HushNowGregory.search(startAshInput, spaceshipOutput, \*\*kwargs).
 Arguments go as follows:
 ```
 Arguments: